Click on a link to be taken to the entry below.

 Books: Books and other supplies are available at the Davidson College Bookstore.
 Purchases may be made using cash, personal or traveler’s checks, credit card (VISA, MasterCard, Discover Card or American Express) or through the CatCard Services Office declining balance charge system.
 The cost of books varies with the course of study and is approximately $1,000 per year.

 CatCard: The ‘CatCard’ is an all-purpose identification card that can be used throughout campus.
 A magnetic stripe on the CatCard provides access to the residence halls, the Library, Baker Sports Complex (recreation and spectator uses), and several academic buildings.
 The CatCard also holds meal plan information and declining balance funds.
 Students and parents may deposit money at the CatCard Services Office (or via phone with a credit card or online at www.davidson.edu/catcardservices) into a declining balance account that allows students to make purchases at all on-campus dining and retail locations and in some vending areas.
 It may be used at the College Union for purchases ranging from concert tickets to video rentals.
-The CatCard is also accepted off campus at the following: Ben & Jerry’s, Domino’s Pizza, Toast of Davidson and the local CVS.
+The CatCard is also accepted at various off campus locations.
 Lost CatCards are replaced for a fee of $25.00; damaged CatCards are replaced at no cost as long as the damaged CatCard is turned in at the time the request is made.
 The CatCard Services Office is located in the lower level of Belk Residence Hall during regular business hours Monday-Friday.

 A $10.00 administrative fee is taken from the first deposit into a student’s declining balance account each academic year.
 Because federal and state banking regulations govern card transactions, students or parents may withdraw funds from the declining balance account for only two reasons: